-- Complete a strategic review of the Complex to assess the possible replacement of the Licence Deed with GBOTA with a lease agreement with GNRSW. - Prepare a lease document agreed in principal between the Trust and GRNSW to submit to the Minister for consent. - Continue to provide race track conditions commensurate with the status of Wentworth Park as the principal greyhound racing venue in NSW. - Continue to maintain the sporting oval to the highest standard as reflected in the professional interest in utilising the facility. - Expand use of the Complex by community groups, in particular encourage local schools to avail themselves of the facilities.

-- Expand the corporate use of the function facilities specifically for conduct of tertiary examinations to ensure the viability of the Complex. - Diversification of use of the Complex. - Continue to implement works to improve the perimeters of the Reserve and increase public awareness of the activities within. - Identify and prioritise a programme of capital works for future years.
+- Continue to provide race track conditions commensurate with the status of Wentworth Park as the principal greyhound racing venue in NSW. - Continue to maintain the sporting oval to the highest standard as reflected in the professional interest in utilising the facility. - Expand use of the Complex by community groups, in particular encourage local schools to avail themselves of the facilities. - Expand the corporate use of the function facilities specifically for conduct of tertiary examinations to ensure the viability of the Complex. - Diversification of use of the Complex. - Continue to implement works to improve the perimeters of the Reserve and increase public awareness of the activities within.

-At the core of activity was the Trust's exercise of its responsibility on behalf of the Minister for Lands and Water, for the care control and management of the Complex.
+At the core of activity was the Trust's exercise of its responsibility on behalf of the Minister responsible for Crown Land, for the care control and management of the Complex.
 There was a major emphasis placed on safeguarding the self-sufficiency of the Trust, ensuring the viability of the Reserve and protecting the interests of tenants, licensees and the community.